 Firing on full auto means squeezing the trigger and letting rip in a pretty random fashion.
 This works in a very different way to normal firing, to represent its particular advantages and disadvantages.
 To fire on full auto, nominate a target group.
-All characters in a target group must be within 5 yards of at least one other character in the target group, and they must all be within the character's arc of fire.
+All characters in the target group must be within 2 yards of another character in the group, and they must be within the character's arc of fire.
 If you wish, you may elect to fire at 'spaces', in which case the empty space counts as another character in the target group.
-Obviously the if the 'space' is hit as an end result of firing, the shots are wasted.
+Obviously, the space cannot be hit and any shots against it are wasted.
 This can be seen in the diagram below: